 - a.
-In these Rules and Guidelines, the term 'Education and Examination Regulations' refers to the 2022/23 Education and Examination Regulations (Onderwijs en Examenregeling) of the bachelor's programmes in the European Law School of the Faculty of Law, within the meaning of the Higher Education and Scientific Research Act, approved and adopted by the Faculty Board of the Faculty of Law of Maastricht University. - b.
-In these Rules and Guidelines, the term 'Board of Examiners' refers to the Board as referred to in Article 2, sub-section h respectively Article 2, sub-section e, of the Education and Examination Regulations.
+In these Rules and Guidelines, the term 'Education and Examination Regulations' refers to the 2022/23 Education and Examination Regulations (Onderwijs en Examenregeling) of the Master programmes at Maastricht University: Dutch Law; Tax Law; International and European Tax Law, European Law School; Globalisation and Law; International Laws; Law and Labour; Forensics, Criminology and Law within the meaning of the Higher Education and Scientific Research Act, approved and adopted by the Faculty Board of the Faculty of Law of Maastricht University. - b.
+In these Rules and Guidelines, the term 'Board of Examiners' shall be understood to mean: the Board as referred to in Article 2, sub-section h of the Education and Examination Regulations.